State Flower: Oregon Grape

 Updates in 2023:

-HB2998 [LS] Creates Oregon Soil Health Initiative – in committee upon adjournment
+- HB2998 [LS] Relating to soil health; prescribing an effective date; Creates Oregon Soil Health Initiative – in committee upon adjournment

-HB3490/SB530 [LS/LS] Establishes state policy regarding natural climate solutions; includes “competitive grant program for equipment to support soil health practices” – in committee upon adjournment
+- HB3490/SB530 [LS/LS] Relating to natural climate solutions; prescribing an effective date; Establishes state policy regarding natural climate solutions; includes “competitive grant program for equipment to support soil health practices” – in committee upon adjournment

 Updates in 2022:

-SB1534 [LS], Carbon Sequestration in Working Lands and Waters (relating to biological carbon sequestration, not soil health bill) – stalled in committee
+- SB1534 [LS] Carbon Sequestration in Working Lands and Waters (relating to biological carbon sequestration, not soil health bill); (relating to biological carbon sequestration, not soil health bill) – stalled in committee

 Legislative Information